Chostakovitch/TactileBrush/README.md

 *Disclaimer : as this is a very specific topic, and because I am a beginner in haptics, this may be totally useless for most people and/or partially wrong.
 Nevertheless, I did my best and contributions/issues are welcomed.*

-This repo proposes an implementation of the Tactile Brush algorithm proposed by Ali Israr and Ivan Poupyrev in 2011 ([paper](https://dl.acm.org/citation.cfm?id=1979235)).
+This repo proposes an implementation of the Tactile Brush algorithm proposed by Ali Israr and Ivan Poupyrev<sup id="a1">[1](#f1)</sup>.
 Afaik, there is no other free/libre implementation of this algorithm.

 This algorithm gives a general method to create haptic illusions of a 2D motion from a 2D grid of *actuators* (which may be ERMs, LRAs, haptic excitors...).
 It is based on two known haptic illusions :

 * Phantom actuator, or funneling illusion : when you feel an actuator at one place while none is there.
 Instead, two close actuators are triggered at the same time with a variable intensity, and the brain interprets these signals as a single actuator located in between.
 * Apparent motion, when the consecutive activation of two actuators feels like a continuous motion.
 This illusion is subject to the right choice of duration, frequency, and [SOA](https://en.wikipedia.org/wiki/Stimulus_onset_asynchrony).

+## When should I use TactileBrush ?

 The algorithm has a few constraints :